Tomás Moreira

-João Tomás de Sousa Moreira Cruz (born 26 June 2005) is a footballer who plays as a midfielder for Benfica B. Born in Portugal, he is a Luxembourg international.
+João Tomás de Sousa Moreira Cruz (born 26 June 2005) is a footballer who plays as a midfielder for Bodrumspor.
+Born in Portugal, he is a Luxembourg international.

 Club career

 As a youth player, Moreira joined the youth academy of Portuguese side Porto.
 In 2015, he joined the youth academy of Luxembourgish side Norden 02.
 Six years later, he joined the youth academy of German side Hannover 96, before joining the youth academy of Portuguese side Benfica, where he started his senior career with the club's reserve team.

 International career

 On 15 October 2024, he debuted for the Luxembourg national football team during a 1–1 away draw with the Belarus national football team in the UEFA Nations League.
 The day before, he obtained Luxembourgish citizenship.
 He was born in Porto, Portugal to Portuguese parents and moved to Luxembourg with his family at the age of ten.

+International goals

+Scores and results list Luxembourg's goal tally first, score column indicates score after each Moreira goal.